Writing a good dissertation

 – RESULTS.
 Explain what your study showed.
 One excellent piece of advice I received from one of my grad school mentors was to start the results section with a short paragraph that gives an overview of the findings.
 This is especially important for multi-study journal articles where people are trying to piece together what all of your results mean together.
 But even for a one-study dissertation, it’s useful to give an overview to help the reader understand how the results relate to one another.
 You could churn out pages and pages of results – but don’t do this.
 Focus on the results that are necessary to test your hypotheses or adjudicate your research questions.
 It’s fine to do some exploratory data analysis (but please say that this is what you are doing) and report interesting results for other people to follow up on someday.
 But don’t get distracted by these, even if they are your only significant results.
 Focus on the bread and butter of science, which is asking and answering questions.

 – DISCUSSION.
 Like the literature review, the length of this section can vary greatly, but unlike the literature review, this section is fun to write.
 Why?
 Because this is the part of your dissertation that most resembles a manifesto – and manifestos are awesome (hence this blog post).
-The “rules” are usually looser for the discussion section (but talk to your advisor).
+The “rules” are usually looser for the discussion section (but talk to your supervisor).

 9. Diverge strategically from your outline.
 You’re the one who wrote your outline, so if you now know better than you did when you wrote it, it’s okay to change your mind.
 If it turns out that aspects of your outline don’t make sense – e.g., because it makes more sense to combine three paragraphs into one or divide one paragraph into three – then change it and don’t worry about it.
 But be strategic about this.
 Oops, your outline doesn’t have a section for that giant digression you feel like going on?
 Skip it.
 Oops, your outline doesn’t include the part where you prattle on for pages about unnecessary statistical tests that you want to include to reach the word limit.
 Resist!
 If you need to “pad” your dissertation to get up to a word limit, pad strategically where you can actually add new and interesting content, such as in the literature review and discussion sections.
 If you add a bunch of stuff to your methods or results, it just makes your dissertation hard to understand.